Apple Maps in iOS 16: Every App Improvement Coming to Your iPhone

-iOS 16, the next version of Apple's mobile operating system unveiled Monday at WWDC, includes updates for the Maps app.
+iOS 16, the next version of Apple's mobile operating system includes several improvements for the Maps app coming to your iPhone soon.
+We'll take a look at every one.
 With the new OS, Maps users can check out new features like multistop routing and more transit information.

 Multistop routing lets you plan up to 15 stops in advance, and Maps will store previous routes in the app's Recent section for easier access.
 You can also plan multistop routes on your Mac and send them to your iPhone before departing.
 Siri integration makes it easy to add stops to your route if you're already on the road.